jjensenral/AdventOfCode2020/README.md

 16. More uses of `mapcan` than you can shake a can at.
 17. Finally caved in and used `loop` - well, it makes sense to use it where it makes sense.
 18. Data is code.
 Sometimes.
+19. Took a long time to get this right, possibly having taken the "significantly more difficult" route.
+This code works, but exceeds Emacs built-in limits on the second part (tested by translating to Common Lisp)